armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-10-14.md

 ---

+## Changes

-Maintenance to update the directory where the agent releases notes has been store
+- Update the directory where the Agent releases notes are stored.